How to Save Money for a House

 Let's say you decide you can afford to buy a $300,000 house with a 10% down payment, and the cash needed to close equals 3% of the purchase price.
 Also, let's assume that you budgeted $5,000 for moving and $10,000 for repairs.
 This means that your savings budget to buy a house would be $54,000.
 Check out this table:

-Financial professionals generally recommend you pay down debts, especially high-interest debts, before you save for expenses like buying a home.
+Financial professionals generally recommend that you pay down debts, especially high-interest debts, before you save for expenses like buying a home.
 If this fits your current financial situation, think about paying down debt first.
-This may also improve your credit score and finances, which can make it easier for you to get approved for a mortgage, possibly even at a lower rate.
+This may also improve your credit score and finances, which can make it easier for you to get approved for a mortgage—possibly even at a lower rate.

 It is easy to spend a lot of money on restaurants, clothing, and entertainment.
 Add up how much you typically spend on these expenses, then set a lower budget for yourself.